Lock picking is way more useful than you think. Trust me and just give me a few minutes to explain this rapidly growing, skilful craft..

 Right, that's much of the basic theory out of the way.

-Single pin picking is the art of manipulating the pins one by one, by exploiting the tolerances we looked at earlier.
+Single-pin lock picking is the art of manipulating the pins one by one by exploiting the tolerances we looked at earlier.
 I recommend you start off with a short hook pick.
 And if you skipped straight to this section without getting to grips with the concept of binding and how the mechanism actually works, go back to the basics first.

 Just before we start, a word on tension.
-Everyone says you need barely any pressure on the wrench, which is true, but just because a lock will open with the bare minimum, it doesn’t mean you have to use that amount.
+Everyone says you need barely any pressure on the tension wrench, which is true, but just because a lock will open with the bare minimum, it doesn’t mean you have to use that amount.
 There is actually a range of tension you can get away with, so I’ll be teaching you how to find that range.
 That way, you can choose the amount you’re most comfortable working with.
-In most cases, you really don’t need to go too low.
+In most cases, you really don’t need to go too low with your tension wrench.

 I want you to see how much it takes to just about hold it down and no more.

 I’m using a standard cheap keyboard so I don’t know if this is the best way to explain for everyone — it’s not an exact science.
-Remember this isn’t the amount you’ll be using to actually pick it, very few locks will require anywhere near this much.
+Remember, this isn’t the amount you’ll be using for lock picking.
+Very few locks will require anywhere near this much.
 It’s just a starting point we’ll be working from in order to find the range.

 The more tension you apply, the more obvious the binding pin will be, but I wouldn’t recommend using anything heavier than what I described before.
 Honestly, the binding pin will stick out like a sore thumb under that amount so there’s really no need to start any higher.

 If you can’t feel anything binding under that amount of tension and assuming you’re not being dense and pushing against the warding, it’s usually because the binding pin is the one right at the back.
 Since it’s the first pin you’re in contact with, it just feels like part of the back of the lock, so if you can’t feel any binding, don’t jump the gun and start piling on more tension.